- What makes Oyster unique?

 Any language skills you already have will be really useful, particularly Spanish for our Chile programme, Portuguese for Brazil and French for Tremblant.
 You don’t need to speak another language already, but we really encourage you to learn out there.
 Most participants find it one of the most rewarding bits of their time away.
 Don’t worry; there’s basic teaching on arrival.

-Many volunteers in Tanzania and Romania, for example, find it useful to learn the basics before they start their trip.
+Many volunteers in Nepal and Romania, for example, find it useful to learn the basics before they start their trip.

 Do I travel on my own?

-Lots of our short term animal welfare programmes attract people who are happy to travel to the project on their own.
-With these you can go at anytime of the year so we don’t group you up together.
+Most of our projects accept participants all year round so it is possible that you will travel to the project on your own, or in a small group, and then be working with other volunteers already at the project.
 You will be sure to meet a great group of other volunteers on arrival though and make friends with people from around the world.

 Can friends go together?